A Shop for Killers: Original soundtrack

 On January 26, 2024, it was announced that music director Primary participated for the scoring of A Shop for Killers.
 In addition, Primary said that he used instruments that can highlight each character's unique charm in the right place.
 To express the rough and complete appearance of Jin-man, he used masculine guitar sounds, then for Ji-an, who is not yet fully mature, he used an analog synthesizer to bring out an unrefined feeling, and lastly for Bale, the villain of the series, emphasized the character's extremely evil appearance with the dull tone of the cello.

-Album

 The soundtrack album of A Shop for Killers was released on February 16, 2024; it contains all of the singles and background tracks from the series.